History of Sundanese language: Old Sundanese

 Old Sundanese is the name given to the temporal dialect forms of Sundanese found in inscriptions and manuscripts made before 17th century.
 This language is generally believed to be the predecessor of the Sundanese language used in present day.
-Based on the level of syntax, morphology, and Lexicon, Old Sundanese more or less shows a striking difference with Modern Sundanese.
-This language is commonly used in the Kingdom of Sunda in the pre-Islamic period which was written on manuscripts from various media, such as lontar leaf, gebang, and daluang.
+Based on the level of syntax, morphology, and lexicon, Old Sundanese more or less shows a striking difference with Modern Sundanese.
+This language is commonly used in the Kingdom of Sunda in the pre-Islamic period which was written on manuscripts from various media, such as lontar leaf, corypha, and daluang paper.
 This language is used in various fields, such as religion, art, and government, and in daily communication.

 Old Sundanese is mostly written using Old Sundanese script and Buda script, In addition, several Old Sundanese manuscripts are also written using Kawi script.
 Examples of manuscripts that use the Old Sundanese language include: